gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+### 0.3.2
+Added support for multiple switch parameters on a single URL.
+Thanks @skjegg and @snyoz !
 ### 0.3.1
 Added support for a static path.  (see issue #9)
 ### 0.3.0